kushalseth/hapijs_webapi_blockchain/README.md

 - Fork the project [Private Blockchain project] or Copy and paste the "project-2" folder of private Blockchain project at your directory.

 - Try running the Private Blockchain project.
-It should run. [ For details about running private blockchain project, please refer the readme.md of that project ].
+It should run. [ For details about running private blockchain project, please refer the private blockchain project ].
 Go to console -
 ```
 $ node
 ```